 CVE-2026-41269: CWE-434: Unrestricted Upload of File with Dangerous Type in FlowiseAI Flowise

 FlowiseAI Flowise versions prior to 3.
-1. 0 contain a vulnerability that allows attackers to upload JavaScript files by modifying the Chatflow configuration file upload settings.
-This bypasses frontend restrictions and enables persistent storage of malicious Node. js web shells on the server, potentially leading to remote code execution.
-The vulnerability is identified as CWE-434 (Unrestricted Upload of File with Dangerous Type) and has a CVSS score of 7.
+1. 0 contain a vulnerability that allows unrestricted upload of JavaScript files by modifying the Chatflow configuration file upload settings.
+This enables attackers to upload malicious Node. js web shells to the server, potentially leading to remote code execution.
+The vulnerability is identified as CWE-434 and has a CVSS score of 7.
 1, indicating high severity.
-A fix for this issue is available starting from version 3.
+A fix for this issue is available in version 3.
 1. 0.

 AI Analysis